bradford-hamilton/Ruby-On-Quails/guides/source/form_helpers.md

 As you've seen in the previous sections, values from forms can be at the top level of the `params` hash or nested in another hash.
 For example, in a standard `create` action for a Person model, `params[:person]` would usually be a hash of all the attributes for the person to create.
 The `params` hash can also contain arrays, arrays of hashes and so on.

 Fundamentally HTML forms don't know about any sort of structured data, all they generate is name-value pairs, where pairs are just plain strings.
-The arrays and hashes you see in your application are the result of some parameter naming conventions that Rails uses.
+The arrays and hashes you see in your application are the result of some parameter naming conventions that Quails uses.

 ### Basic Structures